 But most importantly: get some reliable feminine hygiene products that you can take with you whenever.
 My personal recommendation is U By Kotex.
 They make both pads and tampons, and offer substantial coverage without being bulky.
 They’re ideal for travel and keeping with you on the go, and you can find them at any Walmart.
 And the best part is that they come in a variety of fun colors and patterns.
 Hysterically enough, my pad wrappers now match my yoga pants.

 You are a smart, beautiful, independent woman, and you don’t need no period panties.
 Down with the hideous pair of granny panties!
 Away with elastic waistbands!
 (At least from 9-5… if you’re in an office.
 If you work from home, go for it.)
 You know those commercials with women running around on the beach in white and smiling because they’re so happy about their periods?
 That’s utter bullshit.
 But fake it till you make it, friend.
-Put on some pants, some underwear that fits, brush your damn hair and get out there.
+Put on some pants, find some cheeky underwear that fits (Sites like EBY can help you), brush your damn hair and get out there.
 You might just be able to trick yourself into feeling better.

 Find Your Indulgences